ucloud/terraform-provider-ucloud/website/docs/r/lb_ssl.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the LB ssl, which contains 1-63 characters and only support Chinese, English, numbers, '-', '_', '.'.
-If not specified, terraform will autogenerate a name beginning with `tf-lb-ssl`.
+If not specified, terraform will auto-generate a name beginning with `tf-lb-ssl`.
 * `private_key` - (Required)  The content of the private key about ssl certificate.
 * `user_cert` - (Required)  The content of the user certificate about ssl certificate.
 * `ca_cert` - (Optional) The content of the CA certificate about ssl certificate.